 Water fountains are closed, please bring plenty of water.

-While entering, exiting, and hiking, please keep proper distance from others on trails and practice all CDC guidelines.
+While entering, exiting, and hiking, please keep proper distance from others on trails and practice all CDC guidelines and state mandates.
+At points of interest on the trail system, please do not congregate, and continue to respect guidelines of the park and the CDC.

-The Nature Center is closed, however, restrooms will be open.
+The Nature Center is closed, however, restrooms are open.
 Access will be limited to one individual/household at a time to promote safe social distancing.

-Avoid close contact - Stay at least 6 ft away from other people—this includes on the trail system!
+Avoid close contact - Stay at least 6 ft away from other people

 Cover your mouth and nose with a cloth face cover when around others